MrSp4rX/iSpammer/README.md

 <br>
 SpeedX, Sid and R37r0 Gh057 worked as Code Error Solver.<br><br>
 Andrew and Soumya Radha Krishna worked as API Finder.<br><br>
-kush_xx27 and Brizzesh worked for Creating a Good and Stylish Banner because I don't know How to create Banners XD<br><br>
+kush_xx27 and Brizzesh worked for Creating a Good and Stylish Banner because I don't know How to create Banners XD and They created this Tool's Intro Video<br><br>